anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   {{I-D.ietf-lamps-lightweight-cmp-profile, Section 4.4}} and
   {{I-D.ietf-lamps-lightweight-cmp-profile, Section 5.1.2}}.

+Note:
+The way in which messages are exchanged between the registrar and backend PKI components (i.e., PKI RA or PKI CA) is out of scope of this document.
- * Due to the use of authenticated self-contained request messages providing end-to-end authentication and the general independence of CMP of message transfer, the way in which messages are exchanged by the registrar with backend PKI (RA/CA) components is out of scope of this document.
-It can be freely chosen according to the needs of the application scenario (e.g., using HTTP).
+Due to the general independence of CMP of message transfer, it can be freely chosen according to the needs of the application scenario (e.g., using HTTP), while security considerations apply, see {{sec-consider}}.

 CMP Updates {{I-D.ietf-lamps-cmp-updates}} and the Lightweight CMP Profile {{I-D.ietf-lamps-lightweight-cmp-profile}}
 provide requirements for interoperability.

 BRSKI-AE with CMP can also be combined with Constrained BRSKI {{I-D.ietf-anima-constrained-voucher}},